-Notice is hereby given that a special meeting of unitholders of Regency Energy Partners LP ("Regency"), will be held in Regency's offices at 2001 Bryan Street, Suite 3700, Dallas, Texas 75201, on April 28, 2015 at 11:00 a.m., local time, solely for the following purposes:
+Notice is hereby given that a special meeting of unitholders of Regency Energy Partners LP ("Regency"), will be held at , on , 2015 at a.m. solely for the following purposes:

-- Merger proposal: To consider and vote on a proposal to adopt the Agreement and Plan of Merger, dated as of January 25, 2015, as amended by Amendment No. 1 thereto (the "amendment"), dated as of February 18, 2015 (as so amended and as may be further amended from time to time, the "merger agreement"), by and among Energy Transfer Partners, L.P. ("ETP"), Energy Transfer Partners GP, L.P., the general partner of ETP ("ETP GP"), Rendezvous I LLC, Rendezvous II LLC, Regency, Regency GP LP, the general partner of Regency ("Regency GP"), ETE GP Acquirer LLC ("ETE Acquirer") and, solely for purposes of certain provisions therein, Energy Transfer Equity, L.P. ("ETE"), a composite copy of which, incorporating the amendment into the text of the initial agreement, is attached as Annex A to the proxy statement/prospectus accompanying this notice, and the transactions contemplated thereby; - Adjournment proposal: To consider and vote on a proposal to approve the adjournment of the special meeting, if necessary to solicit additional proxies if there are not sufficient votes to adopt the merger agreement at the time of the special meeting; and - Advisory compensation proposal: To consider and vote on a proposal to approve, on an advisory (non-binding) basis, the payments that will or may be paid by Regency to its named executive officers in connection with the merger.
+- Merger proposal: To consider and vote on a proposal to adopt the Agreement and Plan of Merger, dated as of January 25, 2015, as amended by Amendment No. 1 thereto (the "amendment"), dated as of February 18, 2015 (as so amended and as may be further amended from time to time, the "merger agreement"), by and among Energy Transfer Partners, L.P. ("ETP"), Energy Transfer Partners GP, L.P., the general partner of ETP ("ETP GP"), Rendezvous I LLC, Rendezvous II LLC, Regency, Regency GP LP, the general partner of Regency ("Regency GP"), ETE GP Acquirer LLC ("ETE Acquirer") and, solely for purposes of certain provisions therein, Energy Transfer Equity, L.P. ("ETE"), a composite copy of which, incorporating the amendment into the text of the initial agreement, is attached as Annex A to the proxy statement/prospectus accompanying this notice, and the transactions contemplated thereby: - Adjournment proposal: To consider and vote on a proposal to approve the adjournment of the special meeting, if necessary to solicit additional proxies if there are not sufficient votes to adopt the merger agreement at the time of the special meeting; and - Advisory compensation proposal: To consider and vote on a proposal to approve, on an advisory (non-binding) basis, the payments that will or may be paid by Regency to its named executive officers in connection with the merger.